bbc/psammead/scripts/talos/README.md

 #### How does Talos treat Release Candidate, alpha, beta and v0.X package versions?

-They are ignored by Talos as it only runs on latest.
+They are ignored by Talos as it only updates to the `latest` release of dependancies.

 #### When Psammead is up to date how do I pull changes in to my application?